greenorbitspace/hub/userguide/content/en/docs/glossary/l/land-surface-temperature-lst.md

 ---
-title: Land Surface Temperature (Lst)
+title: Land Surface Temperature (LST)
 ref: land-surface-temperature-lst
+weight: 1
+exported_at: '2025-06-16T15:03:22.453823+00:00'
-description: Land Surface Temperature (LST) refers to the temperature of the land surface, which is important for understanding the Earth's energy balance, climate, and weather patterns.
-It is measured using various remote sensing techniques and is crucial for applications in meteorology, agriculture, and environmental monitoring.
+definition: Land Surface Temperature (LST) refers to the temperature of the Earth's surface as measured by remote sensing techniques.
+It is an important parameter in climate studies, agriculture, and urban planning, as it influences various environmental processes and energy exchanges in the atmosphere.
-notion_page_id: 214d6625-c679-806b-b009-c94ef398569e
-exported_at: '2025-06-16T14:23:15.816795+00:00'
 tags:
-- resources
-- goals
+- sustainability
-category:
+id: GL174
+categories:
 - Space & Technology
-id: GL174
 ---